chriskrycho/v5.chriskrycho.com/site/notes/2026/06/Trying a New Approach to Note-Taking on Books.md

 ---

-This evening I started rereading Sabrina B. Little’s excellent [<cite>The Examined Run: Why Good People Make Better Runners</cite>][book] (which I quoted briefly [here][quote] a few months ago) with a two-fold purpose: discussing it with my 14-year-old daughter over the summer so she has good reading to accompany her summer running training, and getting a much firmer grasp on the book’s insights.
-I’ve been mulling some ways that Little’s thesis and framing—that virtue ethics is a particularly helpful lens for thinking about endurance running specifically and endurance sports more generally—may fit into future endeavors of my own.
+This evening I started rereading Sabrina B. Little’s excellent [<cite>The Examined Run</cite>][book] (which I quoted briefly [here][quote] a few months ago) with a two-fold purpose.
+First, I am discussing it with my 14-year-old daughter over the summer.
+It will make a good reading complement to her summer running training.
+Second, I want to get a much firmer grasp on the book’s insights.
+Little’s thesis is that virtue ethics is a particularly helpful lens for thinking about endurance running specifically and endurance sports more generally.
+I’ve been mulling some ways that thesis may fit into future endeavors of my own.
 More on that anon, and all this merely by way of setup—

 [book]: https://bookshop.org/a/21126/9780197678695
 [quote]: https://v5.chriskrycho.com/library/the-examined-run/recovery-is-a-hopeful-act/

-Back in May, [Eleanor Konik][ek] published [🌲 How to Take Notes on Physical Library Books][notes-on-library-books], and it stuck in my head as a great idea, and far more generally applicable for me than her specific application to library books.
+Back in May, [Eleanor Konik][ek] published [🌲 How to Take Notes on Physical Library Books][notes-on-library-books], and it stuck in my head.
 The gist is really simple: get a small notebook that “fits” in a book and take notes on that instead of in the book itself.
-(I’m focused for the rest of this post on that specific bit, but Konik has some very helpful things to say on note-taking _per se_ beyond the question of stationery, so you should [give the whole thing a read][notes-on-library-books].)
+This immediately struck me as a great idea, and far more generally applicable for me than her specific application to library books.
+(I’m focused for the rest of this post on the *notebooks*, but Konik has some very helpful things to say on note-taking more generally.
+Give [the whole thing][notes-on-library-books] a read!)
 On the one hand, the advice to use a notebook for taking notes on things you read is obvious.[^notes] On the other hand, I have done many variants of this over the years, but always found them lacking.

 [ek]: https://www.eleanorkonik.com
 [notes-on-library-books]: https://www.eleanorkonik.com/p/how-to-take-notes-on-physical-library